Teruhiko Kobayashi: World War II

-Post-war years
+Post-war years and death

 Major Kobayashi survived the war and would go working in the civilian sector for some nine years until joining the recently created Japan Air Self-Defense Force in 1954.
 He entered the Japan Air Self-Defense Force executive school and went on to become a fighter pilot again.
 After working at Matsushima and Tsuiki bases, he studied abroad in the United States for about half a year from November 1955, and received training on the operation of F-86 fighters.
 On 4 June 1957 Kobayashi was flying a T-33 Shooting Star on a training sortie from Hamamatsu when a technical problem occurred just shortly after takeoff.
-He ordered his companion in the jet with him to eject, after his companion did he tried to take control of the aircraft and attempt to land it away from any populated areas, but crashed shortly after.
+Kobayashi ordered his co-pilot to eject then tried to take control of the aircraft and attempted to land it away from any populated areas, but the jet crashed shortly after and he did not survive the crash.